GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/pidf.md

 2. Slowly increase P until it starts to stop oscillating back and forth on the target position
 3. Slowly increase F until it stops oscillating and gravity is not affecting it

-You can then tune I and D to make it more accurate but I will not cover that in this guide.
+You can then tune I and D to make it more accurate, but I will not cover that in this guide.

 ## How do I implement it?